-14. The Commission has the right to obtain, on request, assistance from any other public bodies as well as natural or legal persons for performing its tasks, including the right to obtain data, reports, and any other documentation needed to perform its duties under this Act.
+14. The Commission has the right to obtain, on request, assistance from public bodies, natural or legal persons for performing its tasks, including the right to obtain data, reports, and any other documentation needed to perform its duties under this Act.